Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 How does the state define an e-cigarette?

-Electronic nicotine delivery system includes “any vaporizing device that produces a vapor that delivers nicotine or other substance to the person inhaling from the device to simulate smoking, and includes, but is not limited to, products that may be offered to, purchased by, or marketed to consumers as an electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, electronic hookah, vape pen, vape tool, vaping device, or any variation of these terms [and] includes any liquid intended to be vaporized in any device included in this subdivision, regardless of whether or not the liquid contains nicotine.”
+Electronic nicotine delivery system means “[a]ny electronic device that uses a battery and heating element in combination with an e-liquid or tobacco to produce a vapor that delivers nicotine to the individual inhaling from the device to simulate smoking, and includes, but is not limited to, products that may be offered to, purchased by, or marketed to consumers as an electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, electronic hookah, vape pen, vape tool, vaping device, or any variation of these terms [and] includes any e-liquid intended to be vaporized in any device included in this subdivision.”

 Is there a state excise or special tax (non-sales tax) placed on e-cigarettes?